 The ten mountain trails are called White-tail Run, Crossover, Cork Screw, Mt.
 Anthony Summit Trail, Ursa Way, Turkey Run, Cave Trail, Little Summit, Cliff Hanger and Everett Path.
 The longest are Mt.
 Anthony Summit and Whitetail Run.

 Many trails boast highlights such as an old cave, a supposedly haunted pool and breathtaking views of the Green Mountain range.
 However, the numerous opportunities to see Mt.
 Anthony’s vegetation and wildlife ensure that each and every trail is worth a hike.

-The Verne Howe Memorial Interpretive Trail map was developed by SVC student Charlene Gaj for her senior thesis project.
-The trail was dedicated to former SVC faculty member Dr. Verne Howe, who was a highly respected and dedicated enviornmentalist.
+The Verne Howe Memorial Interpretive Trail Map was developed by SVC student Charlene Gaj for her senior thesis project.
+The trail was dedicated to former SVC faculty member Dr. Verne Howe, who was a highly respected and dedicated environmentalist.

 The Cave Trail, one of the paths running along the side of Mt.
 Anthony, gets its name from the Everett Cave, a marble solution cave that cuts into the side of the mountain.
 A solution cave is one that is formed when acidic water carves away the stone.
 The cave features many interesting dripstone formations, which are best known as stalactites and stalagmites.
 These are formed by accumulating mineral deposits, and their names are derived from the Greek word meaning “that which drips.”

 Flowing down into the Everett Mansion courtyard, there is a multi-tiered fountain known as the Cascade, which runs the length of a stone stairway leading into the forest.
 The woods themselves are nothing short of enchanted.
 It is not unusual to come across stone faces, figures, and tables, tucked away beside the trails and aged by moss and vines.